About London Bloomsbury

 The area’s collection of academic institutions, shops, cafes and parks, makes for a bustling atmosphere.
-You will have many opportunities to get involved in a rich sporting and social life at our Bloomsbury campus and even have the option to start a society yourself.
+You will have many opportunities to get involved in a rich social life at our Bloomsbury campus and even have the option to start a society yourself.

 The campus’ 4-floor library is full of textbooks and reference books as well as helpful staff on hand to help with your studies and research work.
 The cyber lounge and café are great places to socialise and work in groups in between lectures.

-Our on-site employability service includes a team of career consultants that are there to help you and discuss your career path.
+Our employability service includes a team of career consultants that are there to help you and discuss your career path.
 We also have a pro bono centre that provides you with the opportunity to volunteer and potentially give legal advice to real clients, under supervision.

 At London Bloomsbury, our tutors and staff pride themselves on delivering the pinnacle of legal and business education and are dedicated to helping you achieve your career ambitions.
 Our tutors are all industry professionals that will teach you the practical skills needed to kick start your career.

 14 Store Street